jessicadsewell/liri-node-app/README.md

   * A preview link of the song from Spotify
   * The album that the song is from

+  If no song is chosen, but the command is spotify-this-song, "The Sign" by Ace of Base will search as default.

 **movie-this** = This will search the IMBD API for the movie searched and output the following information to your terminal/bash window:

    * Title of the movie.